 Always required, but often overlooked, air conditioning design validation is an integral component of every data center or server room.
 With the recent technological developments, low-heat emitting servers are becoming more available, but they are still relatively new to the market and rare.
 Most organizations cannot afford to set up their data centers in sub-Arctic zones, making it the responsibility of a building’s AC system to maintain their performance by keeping them cool.
 And it’s the job of the HVAC engineer to design the most efficient and effective system as a solution.

-To illustrate how cloud-based flow simulation helps engineers design more efficient air conditioning systems, we will use one of the projects publicly available in the SimScale simulation project library:Novel Air Conditioning Design for Server Room Cooling.
+To illustrate how cloud-based flow simulation helps engineers to design more efficient air conditioning systems, we will use one of the projects publicly available in the SimScale simulation project library:Novel Air Conditioning Design for Server Room Cooling.
 It can be freely copied and used as a template by any SimScale user.
 In this project, we’ll propose a new air conditioning design for server rack cooling by creating a visual demonstration of why the new design is better than conventional air conditioning systems, thereby validating it.

 CFD Simulation Results